States With Best Healthcare 2026: Health Comes First

 Best hospital systems by region:

-For people with serious or complex medical conditions, proximity to a top-ranked hospital or specialized center may matter more than state-level averages.
-Researching your specific condition and the nearest centers of excellence should precede any relocation decision driven by healthcare needs.
+For people with serious or complex medical conditions, proximity to a top-ranked hospital or specialized center may be more significant than state-level averages.
+It is advisable to thoroughly research your specific condition and identify the nearest centers of excellence before making any relocation decisions driven by healthcare needs.

 Texas: ranked 7th worst nationally per WalletHub.
 Texas has the highest uninsured rate in the country at 16.3%, driven partly by the state's decision not to expand Medicaid.
 Texas also has not expanded Medicaid, one of 10 states that have not done so.
 Major cities (Houston's Texas Medical Center is the largest medical complex in the world, UT Southwestern in Dallas is world-class) have excellent hospital infrastructure, but state-level access and insurance coverage are below average.